mogzol/BrawlBuilder/README.md

 Hopefully compatibility will be improved in the future.

+If you want to discuss BrawlBuilder, or if you have any issues, check out the official BrawlBuilder thread over on Smashboards: http://smashboards.com/threads/432675

 ## Command line arguments
 `--show-wit`
 This will show the wit command line windows rather than hiding them and displaying the progress in the UI.